dayseanm04/Hospital-Network-Design-Project/setup/16-Configure-HS-CORE-R1-to-HS-CORE-FW1-Port-Channel.md

 This design removes the **single point of failure** created by a single uplink between the core and firewall.

+## 🎯 Goals
+- Configure Port-Channel for the connection to HS-CORE-FW1
+- Bundle them into **Port-channel 1**
+- Assign routed /30 IP addressing for the Port-Channel
+- Set the firewall Port-Channel as the **inside** interface
+- Verify EtherChannel

 ## Reference Topology